Dynamic Variable Selection with Spike-and-Slab Process Priors

+As we now show, the Laplace spike has the advantage of shrinking coefficient directly to zero, where no additional thresholding is needed for variable selection \citep{rockova15}.
+This has beneficial consequences for computation, where calculations can be narrowed down to active sets of coefficients.
+In this section, we develop a dynamic coordinate-wise strategy, building on the Spike-and-Slab LASSO method of \cite{SSL} for static high-dimensional variable selection.

+The key to our approach will be drawing upon the penalized likelihood perspective developed in Section \ref{sec:pen}.
 To illustrate the functionality of the dynamic penalty from Section \ref{sec:pen}, we start by assuming $p=1$ and $x_t=1$ in \eqref{model}.
 This simple case corresponds to a sparse normal-means model, where the means are dynamically intertwined.
-We begin by characterizing some basic properties of the posterior mode
+We begin by characterizing some basic properties of the {\em conditional} posterior mode